activebook/gllm/README.md

-gllm chat -m @gpt4o             # Start chat with a specific model gllm chat --sys-prompt coder    # Use a named system prompt gllm chat -c my_chat            # Start a new chat session gllm chat -s                    # Start a new conversation with search
+gllm chat -m @gpt4o             # Start chat with a specific model gllm chat --sys-prompt coder    # Use a named system prompt gllm chat -c my_chat            # Start a new chat session gllm chat -c=1                  # Follow a previous chat session with a convo index gllm chat -s                    # Start a new conversation with search
 ```